Who is your Ideal Customer?

 5. Explore the Social Media Analytics Program

-If your business is active on social media channels, the insights can give you tons of inputs that can help you frame the ideal customer persona.
+If your business is active on social media channels, the insights can give you tons of inputs that can help you frame the ideal customer profile.

 Tools that can help you leverage social media are